Filune/App-Installer-Script/README.md

 # Pacman-App-Installer
-Script that automates installing applications on a freshly installed linux OS.
+Script that automates installing applications on a freshly installed linux OS based on Arch-Linux.